Zumwani/ShellUtility/README.md

 Utilities can all be installed from NuGet:

-> Install-Package ShellUtility.NotifyIcons
+> Install-Package ShellUtility.NotifyIcons</br>
 > Install-Package ShellUtility.Screens

 # ShellUtility.Screens

 Provides info about the users screens.
-A replacement for System.Windows.Forms.Screen class targeting dotnet standard.
+A replacement for System.Windows.Forms.Screen class targeting .net 5.

 ```csharp
 using System.Interop;